 In my opinion, the Giant’s Causeway is an absolute must-see.
 The incredibly unique rock formation was unbelievably beautiful from every angle; my roommates and I agreed that we could have spent hours exploring it.
 I also think it was a good idea to book a coach tour in order to see the Causeway because we did not have to navigate public transportation to the somewhat remote location, and we got the opportunity to visit some sites we most likely would not have seen otherwise, such as the Dark Hedges, the Carrick-a-Rede Rope Bridge, and Dunluce Castle.

 Caption: The Causeway was huge; it really felt like we had been transported to a fantasy world.

 Nearly every corner of Ireland is abundant with natural beauty, and I know there is still so much left for me to explore.
 Ireland is a nature lover’s dream, and extensive public transportation across the country makes Dublin a great launching point for adventures across the island.
 You don’t have to go far to escape to nature in Glendalough or Howth, and it’s very simple to get to places farther afield like Galway or Belfast to experience a different part of Ireland for the day or the weekend.
 I’m so excited to see what other opportunities are in store for the rest of my time in Dublin, and I know the memories I’m making at these iconic sites throughout Ireland will last a lifetime.

-Emmey Harris is an official CAPA Dublin blogger for summer 2022, sharing her story in frequent videos on CAPA World.
-A History major at the University of Minnesota, she is studying abroad in Dublin this semester.
+Emmey Harris was an official CEA CAPA Dublin blogger for summer 2022, sharing her story in frequent posts on our blog.
+A History major at the University of Minnesota, she studied abroad in Dublin.